h671444/dat191/README.md

 ## About

 This project is a submodule of DAT191 at HVL, focusing exclusively on the button input method.
-It enables simulation, logging, and analysis of button presses sent over a serial port, with results broadcast to web clients via WebSocket.
+It enables logging and analysis of button presses sent over a serial port, with results broadcast to web clients via WebSocket.

 ---